intersystems/isc-perf-ui/README.md

 ```
 zpm "install isc.perf.ui"
 ```

+If you've done all those steps, you should be properly installed!

 ## Notes on Security
 If there is not public read permission on the namespace-default routine database for the namespace in which isc.perf.ui is installed, a role will be created that has read permission on that database and assigned as an application role to /csp/{namespace}/monlbl-viewer/, which provides unauthenticated access to the Angular UI.
 The REST API requires %Development:USE.